-Socorro Andino Peruano S.A.C For accidents in Cordillera Blanca and Cordillera Huayhuash.
+Socorro Andino Peruano S.A.P For accidents in Cordillera Blanca, Cordillera Huayhuash, Coast, and Jungle.

 Peruvian Mountain Rescue Association, the first private rescue team in Huaraz, was founded on January 2nd, 2018.
 We function to provide help and relief with accidents occuring within Huascaran National Park “Cordillera Blanca” also in the Cordillera Huayhuash, Huaraz, Ancash - Peru.